 Driver distraction remains a problem in the United States, riddling countless streets and highways from coast to coast.
 In response to this issue, April continues to be recognized as Distracted Driving Awareness Month each year, and Americans are encouraged to take time during this month to support the cause by learning and practicing safe driving habits.

-In observance of Distracted Driving Awareness Month 2021, here are 10 must-know facts about distracted driving and its dangers from our attorneys at Strong-Garner-Bauer P.C.:
+In observance of Distracted Driving Awareness Month 2021, here are 10 must-know facts about distracted driving and its dangers from our attorneys at Strong Law, P.C.:

 - Annually, thousands of U.S. residents are killed in accidents involving distracted drivers, according to the National Highway Traffic Safety Administration (NHTSA).

 - In 2018 alone, about 400,000 U.S. residents were injured in traffic collisions in which driver distraction was a factor, per the Centers for Disease Control and Prevention (CDC).

 - Cell phone use — texting, emailing, calling, looking at a navigation app — is one of the most common types of driver distraction.

 - Hands-free technology can be just as distracting as using a handheld device directly; in fact, many drivers still look down at their phones or dash when using hands-free or Bluetooth technology.

 - Driving while distracted is far more common than many drivers think, with drivers of all ages being guilty of trying to multitask on the road.

 - Cell phones are not the only type of driver distraction, only a leading one.
 Adjusting car mirrors, tuning the radio, “fixing” one’s appearance, eating, drinking coffee, and listening to loud music are also types of driver distraction.